UofABioinformaticsHub/GumCreek2012/scripts/02_snpFiltering.md

   extract2("snpID")
 ```

-- SNPs not detected in the 1996 population were identified as this were likely due to migration, not selection
+- SNPs not detected in the 1996 population were identified as these were likely due to migration or some other factor, not selection

 ```r